 By Emily Eldridge

 Today's economic climate is challenging for any corporation.
 One industry seems particularly lost -- film.
 Unfathomable budgets have led to major losses and far fewer successful franchises.
 Home entertainment distribution virtually imploded with on-demand, Redbox and iTunes.
 3D is being forced on the public (and theater operators), but many are still skeptical of the price.
 And during this unstable time, Disney CEO Bob Iger fired the chairman of Disney Studios, arguably the most beloved major studio, leaving many inside and outside the industry to speculate on what's next for the company.
-Applicable to any modern corporation, my only thought is one word: opportunity. announcing a former Warner Bros. executive, Alan Horn, as the new chairman.
+Applicable to any modern corporation, my only thought is one word: opportunity.
+Based on these actions, I hope Iger has recognized the socioeconomic trends that all businesses should be considering and is preparing for major restructuring, which has started with announcing a former Warner Bros. executive, Alan Horn, as the new chairman.
 Horn has had tremendous success with recent franchises like "Harry Potter."
 However, the world is far less organized, and its people far more connected, than even two years ago when that franchise wrapped.

 Any organized field needs to find its place in the rapidly evolving world order, and every company within that field must maintain its standing in that order.
 Here's how I believe forward-thinking executives can lead the way: